drwatson1/Otel-sandbox/README.md

 It automatically adds a new endpoint `/metrics` which can be used to get metrics.
 Build and start your service, open a browser and navigate to `http://localhost:5000/metrics` to see your service metrics.
 Note!
 The port can other than `5000`, so please, don't forget to use a right one.

 Do you see anything?
 No, you don't.
 This is because we didn't add any metrics.
-Let's do it.
+Let's add some.

 ### 2. Add a Basic Telemetry